 St. Patrick is considered the father of Celtic Christianity.
 He founded more than three hundred churches, drove the snakes out of Ireland, invented green beer, and coined the popular slogan, Kiss me, I'm Irish (although, he himself was not.)

-The Citizenry of Chicago were once again encouraged to stay home and not drink cheap green beer early and often before St. Patrick's Day so the Chicago River can be dyed with their vomit.
+This year, the Citizenry of Chicago were once again encouraged to stay home and not drink cheap green beer early and often before St. Patrick's Day so the Chicago River could be dyed with their vomit.
 (Many cities around the country, including NYC, are also cancelling their St. Patrick Day festivities.)

 I'm pretty sure that St. Patrick would be horrified by St. Patrick's Day.

 The song Tequila by the Champs was number one on the music charts on this date.

 This was originally released as the B-side to a song by The Champs called Train to Nowhere in December 1957.
 Disc jockeys flipped the single and played Tequila instead, making the song one of the biggest hits of the '50s.

 March 16, 1960 -

 One of the iconic films of the French New Wave, À Bout de Souffle (Breathless), directed by Jean-Luc Godard, starring Jean-Paul Belmondo and Jean Seberg was released in France on this date.

 Jean-Paul Belmondo was very surprised by the warm reception the film received.
 Immediately after production he was convinced it was so bad that he thought the film would never be released.